Unknown Artist, Dialogue of the Dead Source: www.dusttoashes.com Burning Man 2017

 - words from a dream

-I read an article in Elephant Journal this week called "Marry A Woman Who Knows You are Real," It is an article directed towards men (there's also one for women that I link to at the bottom of this article), imploring men to marry a woman who sees past their every day ego personality to their soul, their magic, their flaws, and their depth.
-A woman who can see a man wholly because she is whole in herself.
-The article moved me, and made me reflect on how much fear and superficiality I see in the dating world today that prevents men and women from having the love they so desperately are seeking.
-Bonus: the article sparked me to refine my approach to
+I read an article in Elephant Journal this week called "Marry A Woman Who Knows You are Real," It is an article directed towards men (there's also one for women that I link to at the bottom of this article), imploring men to marry a woman who sees past their every day ego personality and into their soul, their magic, their flaws, and their depth; a woman who can see a man fully because she is whole in herself.
+The article moved me and led me to reflect on how much fear, superficiality, and avoidance I see in the dating world today, qualities that prevent men and women from having the love they so desperately are seeking.